Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Vietnamese kitchens, chives are familiar in many rustic dishes.
 Not only do they create a unique flavor, chives are also considered "kidney vegetables" and are good for the liver and overall health.

 According to Oriental medicine, chives have a spicy taste and warm properties, and have the effect of replenishing qi, dispersing blood, warming the body, and enhancing yang energy.
-Chives have long been considered a food that nourishes the liver, benefits the kidneys, and even helps improve male physiology.
+For a long time, chives have been considered a food that nourishes the liver, benefits the kidneys, and even helps improve male physiology.

-In traditional meals, chives appear simply through stir-fried eggs, chive soup or chive cakes.
-Not only delicious, chives are also considered a familiar medicine, supporting the treatment of coughs, colds, and weakness.
+In traditional meals, chives appear simply in stir-fried eggs, chive soup or chive cakes.
+Not only delicious, chives are also considered a familiar medicine, supporting the treatment of coughs, colds and weakness.

 Vegetables that nourish the kidneys and liver